bullshitsoftware/youtimetrack/README.md

 ## Usage

-Initialize the config file with `youtimetrack init` command, edit it to suite your needs.
+Initialize the config file with `ytt init` command, edit it to suite your needs.

 If you need some help with config then referrer to the [documentation](https://github.com/bullshitsoftware/youtimetrack/blob/master/main.go).

-Enjoy your time tracking by firing `youtimetrack` command!
+Enjoy your time tracking by firing `ytt` command!